IV Care: Clean Setup

 Step 2.
 Check supplies

-Read the drug sheet.
+Read the medicine sheet.
 Check the label on the IV bag.
-Make sure the patient name, medication name, and dose are all correct.
+Make sure the patient name, medicine name, and dose are all correct.

 Be sure all IV supplies are in sealed packets.
 If they are not, don’t use them.

-Do not use medication with an expired date or medication that has particles in it.
+Do not use medicine with an expired date or medicine that has particles in it.